carlosviniciusfernandes/memory_storage/README.md

 # README

-This is a backend code challenge to build an simple API developed using the ExpressJS framework
+This is a backend code challenge to build a simple API developed using the ExpressJS framework

 The original challenge description is in the file _challenge_description.md_
  > https://github.com/carlosviniciusfernandes/tmg_nodejs_test/blob/master/challenge_description.md